soulqw/Pigeon/README.md

 ### Pigeon

 #### Desc
 an better event bus in Android
+less memory
+more fast